steve-oconnor/steve-oconnor.github.io/case-studies/dfe-connect.md

     <h2><span class="highlight">What I learned</span></h2>
     <p>Designing across multiple service areas required balancing clarity for users with internal constraints — including policy, ownership, and legacy systems.
 The rebrand mid-project was a good test of adaptability, and reinforced the need to keep users anchored in what feels familiar.
 Internal-facing services deserve the same level of care and accessibility as public services — they may not be visible (to the public), but they’re no less critical.</p>

+    <p>This was a great example of a collaborative, systems-aware project, and is something I’d love to build on in future platform work.</p>

 </article>

 <nav class="page-nav" aria-label="Page navigation">